Chat with us, powered by LiveChat

 7. Give them ample time to prepare.

-Another important thing that employers have to practice when it comes to police checks request is to provide applicants with ample time to prepare.
-If you are calling them in for a final interview where details of the police check results will be discussed, then make sure to inform them about it.
+Another important thing that employers have to practice when it comes to nationally coordinated criminal history checks request is to provide applicants with ample time to prepare.
+If you are calling them in for a final interview where details of the Nationally Coordinated Criminal History Check results will be discussed, then make sure to inform them about it.

 Inviting applicants in for an interview and barraging them with questions about their previous conviction can be off-putting, and again, can turn into an unpleasant discrimination complaint.